Here’s a look at the PGA Championship, one of the four Grand Slam golf tournaments; the others are the Masters, British

 The 20 low scorers in the current year’s PGA Professional National Championship.

-The 70 leaders from the PGA Championship Points list from the previous year's World Golf Championships-Bridgestone Invitational through the current year's Quicken Loans National.
+The 70 leaders from the PGA Championship Points list from the previous year’s Players Championship through the Wells Fargo Championship.

-Members of the previous year's United States and European Ryder Cup Teams providing they remain within the current year's top 100 of the World Golf Rankings.
+Members of the previous year’s US and European Ryder Cup Teams providing they remain within the current year’s top 100 of the World Golf Rankings.

 Winners of tournaments co-sponsored or approved by the PGA Tour from the previous year’s PGA Championship to the current year’s PGA Championship (does not include pro-am and team competitions).

-Vacancies will be filled by the first available player from the list of alternates (those below 70th place in the PGA Championship Points list from the previous year's World Golf Championships-Bridgestone Invitational through the current year's Quicken Loans National).
+Vacancies will be filled by the first available player from the list of alternates (those below 70th place in the PGA Championship Points list from the previous year’s AT&T Byron Nelson through the current year’s 3M Open).

-Additionally, the PGA of America reserves the right to invite additional players not included in the categories above.
+Additionally, the PGA of America reserves the right to invite additional players not included in the above categories.

 The total field will be a maximum of 156 players.

 Most wins: Two players have won the PGA Championship a record five times, Walter Hagen (1921, 1924, 1925, 1926, 1927) and Jack Nicklaus (1963, 1971, 1973, 1975, 1980).

-Oldest winner: Julius Boros is the oldest player to win the PGA Championship at 48 years, 4 months, 18 days in 1968.
+Oldest winner: Phil Mikelson is the oldest player to win the PGA Championship at aged 50 in 2021.

 Youngest winner: Gene Sarazen is the youngest player to win the PGA Championship at 20 years, 5 months, 22 days in 1922.
 He is famous for the “shot heard round the world.”

 Winning all four majors in one year is known as the Grand Slam.
-Bobby Jones was the only player who ever won the Grand Slam.
+Bobby Jones is the only player who ever won the Grand Slam.
 He did this before the Masters was founded.
-The tournaments he won were the British Open, the U.S. Open, the U.S. Amateur and the British Amateur Championship.
+The tournaments he won were the British Open, the US Open, the US Amateur and the British Amateur Championship.